USEPA/AMET/docs/AMET_User_Guide_v15.md

 ```

 This directory contains a series of C-shell scripts and their accompanying
-input files (./input_files/ directory).
+input files (`./input_files/` directory).
 There are detailed comments in the analysis scripts describing the main configuration options in the script.
-Other configuration options are set in the files under the ./input_files directory; the settings in these scripts are for fine tuning the AMET plots and typically do not need modification, especially the static files.
+Other configuration options are set in the files under the `./input_files` directory; the settings in these scripts are for fine tuning the AMET plots and typically do not need modification, especially the static files.
 Some of these other settings include color scales, text output options, and Quality Control limits.
 The settings for the met analysis scripts are all detailed in [Appendix B](#Appendix_B) [Table B-2](#Table_B-2).

-The run\_spatial\_surface.csh script is used here as an example of how to run the analysis scripts.
+The `run_spatial_surface.csh` script is used here as an example of how to run the analysis scripts.
 This particular script creates a series of maps comparing the surface observations to models for a specificed period (date start/end).
 Each plot provides color-coded model performance metrics (RMSE, MAE, BIAS and Anomaly Correlation) at each of the monitor locations.

-Edit the run\_spatial\_surface.csh file and change the AMETBASE variable to the root AMET installation directory on your system.
+Edit the `run_spatial_surface.csh` file and change the AMETBASE variable to the root AMET installation directory on your system.
 Set the location of the amet-config.R file; the default location is in the $AMETBASE/configure directory.
 As noted previously in this guide, the settings in this file could be secured by limiting the read access to only the user.
-Alternatively this file can be "hidden" by saving it to $HOME/.amet-config.R.
-The corresponding input file for this example is input_files/spatial\_surface.input and will likely not need to be changed unless extra query specifications are needed or plot symbol size needs adjustment.
+Alternatively this file can be "hidden" by saving it to `$HOME/.amet-config.R`.
+The corresponding input file for this example is `input_files/spatial_surface.input` and will likely not need to be changed unless extra query specifications are needed or plot symbol size needs adjustment.
 Most of the primary configuration settings for the AMET analysis scripts are in the .csh run script.
 Other AMET installation and database settings to check in the run\_spatial\_surface.csh script are the AMET_DATABASE, MYSQL_SERVER, and AMET_PROJECT variables.
 Analysis configuration settings in the script include:
 * AMET_OUT: directory where the plots and text output will be written
 * AMET_PTYPE: output plot format (pdf is recommended, but png is an option)
 * AMET_DATES and AMET_DATEE: start and end dates for the AMET analysis (format: YYYYDDMM HH)